South East London Giants

 The South East London Giants are an Australian rules football club based in Peckham, London, England.

 The club has a Men's and Women's team which compete in the AFL London Social Division and Conference respectively.
 They train and play their home fixtures at Peckham Rye.
 The club is made up of Aussie expatriates as well as non-australians completely new to the sport.

-The South East London Giants recently won their first Premiership as their Men's team beat the Wandsworth Demons to take the 2024 AFL London Social Division Premiership.
+The South East London Giants won their first Premiership as their Men's team beat the Wandsworth Demons to take the 2024 AFL London Social Division Premiership.
+The Women's team won their first Premiership in the 2026 season beating the North London Lions.

 History

 Originally founded as the Dulwich Dragons the club has competed in the AFL London league since 2007.
 2012 saw the club start an affiliation with the Greater Western Sydney Giants to become the South East London Giants.

 In 2012 the club fielded just one team who competed in the Conference division.
 The initial season was a tough one for the club with a struggle for numbers on the field and financial pressures leaving it on the verge of being dissolved by the end of the season.

 In the early months of 2013 with a complete reorganisation and reboot of the club under new management and a massive push for new recruitment including reaching out to get new players involved who had never heard of the sport before let alone played it.
 The first preseason training of 2013 saw just six people down at Victoria Park in East London to train in the snow.
 With a hesitant approval from AFL London, the Giants were given a second chance, this time only competing in the Social division of the league.
 This season forced the other clubs in the league to reassess the Giants as win followed win and they missed out on a place in the finals by percentage, whilst membership numbers hit a level they had never reached previously.

 2014 saw the club determined to hit the ground running.
 A preseason trip to Sweden to take on the Malmo Giants in a friendly contest was swiftly followed by the Giants hosting and reviving the AFL London Pre-season Cup on our home ground, Peckham Rye.
 This was the first time in three years that this special one day contest had taken place and the first time the club had taken on the mammoth duty of arranging such a large event.
 The day was a roaring success with most clubs in the league taking part in the contest and the Giants being praised in the press for putting on such a great event.
 The home and away season then got under way with the Giants starting with 5 consecutive wins, and undefeated by the half way point of the season.